sambhuganesan/understanding-sohu/README.md

 28.1% fewer total cycles
 ```

-The work did not shrink.
+The amazing part is the amount of work we did, didn't change.
 The machine just stops waiting around as much.
 With one engine, matmul and attention take turns.
 With two engines, the attention side can work while the matmul side moves on.
 That is why Sohu is so good.
 It's the same transformer, same basic ops but way better timeline.

-### Toy Throughput
+### 5. Toy Throughput

 ![Throughput comparison](traces/throughput_comparison.svg)